-• A change in accounting estimate that results from new information or new developments is not the correction of an error;

-• The effects of a change in an input or a measurement technique used to develop an accounting estimate are changes in accounting estimates if they do not result from the correction of prior period errors.
+- A change in accounting estimate that results from new information or new developments is not the correction of an error. - The effects of a change in an input or a measurement technique used to develop an accounting estimate are changes in accounting estimates if they do not result from the correction of prior period errors.

-The Board added two examples (Examples 4-5) to the Guidance on implementing IAS 8, which accompanies the Standard.
-The Board has deleted one example (Example 3) as it could cause confusion in light of the amendments.
+The IASB added two examples (Examples 4-5) to the Guidance on implementing IAS 8, which accompanies the Standard.
+The IASB has deleted one example (Example 3) as it could cause confusion in light of the amendments.

 The amendments are effective for annual periods beginning on or after January 1, 2023 to changes in accounting policies and changes in accounting estimates that occur on or after the beginning of that period, with earlier application permitted.
-These amendments are not expected to have a significant impact on the Company's individual and consolidated financial statements.

-Amendments to IAS 12 Income Taxes - Deferred Tax related to Assets and Liabilities arising from a Single Transaction
+Amendments to IAS 12 Income Taxes (CPC 32) - Deferred Tax related to Assets and Liabilities arising from a Single Transaction